Cottage Food Operators

 - McLean County Food Service Managers and Food Handler Certification resources and training

-- Once you are sure your operation and its products are in compliance, you may fill out and submit the Cottage Food Operation Registration Form.
+- Once you are sure your operation and its products are in compliance, please send an email to firstname.lastname@example.org and we will send you the forms needed to be filled out.

 What types of food products are eligible?